-The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the LGS site.
+The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the Waterford site.
 Based on its review, the NRC staff concludes that the licensee conducted the seismic hazard reevaluation using present-day methodologies and regulatory guidance, appropriately characterized the site given the information available, and met the intent of the guidance for determining the reevaluated seismic hazard.
-Based on the preceding analysis, the NRC staff concludes that the licensee provided an acceptable response to Requested Information Items (1) - (3), (5) - (7), and the comparison portion to Item (4), identified in Enclosure 1 of the 50.54(f) letter.
-Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1, "Seismic".
+Based upon the preceding analysis, the NRC staff concludes that the licensee provided an acceptable response to Requested Information Items (1) - (3) and (5) - (7) and the comparison portion to Item (4), identified in Enclosure 1 of the 50.54(f) letter.
+Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1: Seismic.

-In reaching this determination, the NRC staff confirmed the licensee's conclusion that the licensee's GMRS for the LGS is bounded by the SSE for the LGS site in the frequency range of 1 to 10 Hz and exceeds the SSE in the frequency range above approximately 10 Hz.
-As such, a seismic risk evaluation (Item 8) and SFP evaluation (Item 9) are not merited.
-However, a HF confirmation (i.e., Item (4)) is merited for the LGS site.
-The NRC review and acceptance of Exelon's HF confirmation for LGS will complete Seismic Hazard Evaluation identified in Enclosure 1 of the 50.54(f) letter.
+In reaching this determination, NRC staff confirms the licensee's conclusion that the licensee's GMRS for the Waterford site is bounded by the SSE in the 1 to 10 Hz range, but exceeds the SSE in a portion of the frequency range above 10 Hz.
+As such, a seismic risk evaluation and SFP evaluation (i.e., Requested Information Items (8) and (9)) are not merited, however a HF confirmation (i.e., Requested Information Item (4)) is merited.
+The NRC review and acceptance of Entergy's HF confirmation for the Waterford site will complete Seismic Hazard Evaluation identified in Enclosure 1 of the 50.54(f) letter.